-There are four well documented versions of the Choctaw alphabet, not including symbolic linguistic representations [phonetic transcriptions], and this blog uses version number one.
+There are four well documented versions of the Choctaw alphabet, not including symbolic linguistic representations [IPA], and this blog uses version number one.

 Okay, okay!
 Here is a document that shows the four orthographies.
 This blog uses the modern Choctaw alphabet.
 Why?
 Because the posts are being written in Mississippi and the modern alphabet is the commonly used orthography in the Choctaw schools in Mississippi.

-Let it be acknowledged that most of the people who write in Choctaw use blended modes, and this site will try really hard no to do that.
-But sometimes its hard not to throw in letters from a different orthography out of habit, preference, or because no matter which orthography you use, there ends up being some complication when typing on different devices.
+Let it be acknowledged that most of the people who write in Choctaw use blended modes of spelling, and this site will try really hard not to do that.
+But sometimes it is hard not to throw in letters from a different orthography out of habit, preference, or because no matter which orthography you use, there ends up being some complication when typing on different devices.

 On that note, just in case you don’t have a Choctaw keyboard on your computer, you can go to this website to download the Choctaw keyboard of your choice.